Ice Castles: Release

+Ice Castles was released by Columbia Pictures in the United States, with its world premiere taking place on December 14, 1978 in Minneapolis to benefit the U.S. Figure Skating and local hockey organizations.
+It was released in nine select cities on December 22, 1978, before its release expanded nationwide.

 Reception

+Box office

-The 1978 film "Ice Castles" earned approximately $18 million at the worldwide box office.
-It also holds the distinction of being a top-performing film from 1978, ranking among the top movies released that year.
+The film earned $365,000 during the first eleven days of its limited engagements across nine U.S. cities.
+It went on to earn approximately $18 million at the United States box office.

+Critical response

 The film holds a 44% "Rotten" rating on aggregate review site Rotten Tomatoes, based on 9 reviews, with an average score of 5.3/10.

 A movie reviewer for Variety wrote, "Ice Castles combines a touching love story with the excitement and intense pressure of Olympic competition skating" and praised the performances of Colleen Dewhurst and Tom Skerritt.

 Roger Ebert disliked the sentimentality of the movie, writing:

 Call me Scrooge; stories like this make me cringe.
 I don't deny the bravery of the characters being portrayed – I just object to the emotional bankruptcy of the people making the movies ...
 One of the melancholy aspects of Ice Castles is the quality of talent that's been brought to such an unhappy enterprise.
 Lynn-Holly Johnson, who plays the figure skater, is an appealing young woman who actually happens to be a good skater who can act.
 Robby Benson, as her boy friend, is always an engaging performer ...
 The supporting cast includes the irreplaceable Colleen Dewhurst ...
 There's also a brief role (as a hard-boiled coach) for the fascinating actress Jennifer Warren, who was electrifying in Night Moves and never seems to get the roles she deserves.
 They all act well together, and the direction by Donald Wrye tries to get beneath surfaces, to show plausible people in actual situations, to give some notion of the pressures on young athletes.
 The girl's small town is colorfully painted, the family's home life is drawn in a nice offbeat way, and the details of competitive ice-skating are worked in casually.

-Reviewer Austin Kennedy also gave a lukewarm review, though praised the acting as "the better part of this movie.
+Austin Kennedy also gave a mediocre review, though praised the acting as "the better part of this movie.
 Real life skater Lynn-Holly Johnson is charming and does a fine job as the innocent starlet."

 Common Sense Media called the film a "schmaltzy classic skating movie for romantics."

-Janet Maslin, in The New York Times, complained that she found the movie "amazingly hard to follow", "confusing", and "baffling"; she writes, "Wrye's bungling renders the story sob-proof."
+Janet Maslin, in The New York Times, stated that she found the movie "amazingly hard to follow", "confusing", and "baffling".
+She wrote, "Wrye's bungling renders the story sob-proof."